iamarcel/second-brain/src/site/notes/4 Archive/Notes/Typing Optimization Roadmap.md

 Do whatever is most useful for you.
 Media controls?
 A full number pad?
 The world is yours for the taking.

+# Let's Go Custom
+We're **far beyond** the point where you can buy this in a computer store.
+Best you can get is a DIY kit.

+But while you're here, why not take a picture of your hand and optimize the column stagger exactly to the shape of your fingers?

+Manufacturing a circuit board is pretty cheap, I've done it a few times already.

 # Hahahaha You're Still Using Your Mouse?
 Do you KNOW how much time you're **wasting** moving your hand between the keyboard and the mouse?
 How imprecise and difficult it is just to *select a word* so you can delete it?